neulab/word-embeddings-for-nmt/Readme.md

 sufficient data for performing meaningful experiments.
 The train, test and dev splits for the most common talks are also shown in the table alongside the above figure.

-* The train, dev and test splits for the above TED talks can be accessed [here](https://www.dropbox.com/s/ah6x2ni3ev0i2lk/ted_talks.tar.gz?dl=0).
+* The train, dev and test splits for the above TED talks: [ted_talks.tar.gz](http://phontron.com/data/ted_talks.tar.gz).
 * ``ted_reader.py`` is a sample python script to read this TED talks data.
 An example is shown under the "__main__" attribute of the code.